KaBankz/blockhouse-interview/README.md

 ## CI/CD

-I added a github action that runs on every push to the master branch, that runs automated linting and typechecking.
+I added a github action that runs on every push to the master branch, that runs automated linting and typechecking, along with expo doctor for a quick health check.

 I also added a github action that runs on every push to the master branch, that builds the app using EAS.